Marcus Maye

-Marcus Maye (born March 9, 1993) is an American football free safety for the New Orleans Saints of the National Football League (NFL).
-He previously played for the New York Jets.
-He played college football at Florida.
+Marcus Dajon Maye (born March 9, 1993) is an American professional football safety.
+He previously played for the New York Jets, New Orleans Saints and Miami Dolphins.
+He played college football for the Florida Gators.
 Maye is a native of Melbourne, Florida.
 Maye has been praised for his versatility and was selected first-team All-American by USA Today.

-Early years
+Early life

 Maye attended and played high school football at Holy Trinity Episcopal Academy.

 College career

 Maye played college football at the University of Florida.
 He redshirted in 2012.
 As a freshman in 2013, he played in 8 games, making 16 tackles and an interception.
 As a sophomore in 2014, he played 11 games with 62 tackles, 5 passes defended, 2 forced fumbles, and an interception.
 As a junior in 2015, Maye played 12 games with 77 tackles, 4 passes defended, 2 forced fumbles, and 2 interceptions.
 As a senior in 2016, he played 9 games with 50 tackles, a sack, and an interception.